appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Written description shall describe how user and data attributes and policy information used by access controls cannot be manipulated by the end user.
+1. User and data attributes and policy information used by access controls shall not be manipulated by the end user.

 *L2*
-1. Validate that access controls shall not be able to be manipulated by the end user unless specifically authorized.
+1. Test shall confirm that access controls are not be able to be manipulated by the end user unless specifically authorized.

 ---